 If you have been to Barcelona before, chances are you have seen the distinctive Maremagnum building.
 It sits jutting out into the water at the end of a wavy wooden pier.
-It's mirrored walls and arced roof reflect the water that surrounds it, giving it a glimmering blue glow.
+It's mirrored walls, and arched roof reflects the water that surrounds it, giving it a glimmering blue glow.

 |The artistic mirrored entrance to the Maremagnum centre.|

 Around the edge of the building you will see people relaxing on the wooden boardwalk, basking in the sunshine and watching the boats come in and out of the port area.